Reflections and Future Planning: A Journey Through 2025

 Raakhee: (05:09)

-The other question that I had was, what are some of the big learnings you've had about the world from the past few years?
-So kind of looking outward, not sort of internal, but looking at the world and all the data we've come across and what... what are some of the learnings that you've actually had and what excites you and maybe what scares you also about kind of our collective future.
+The next question I have is: What are some of the big learnings you’ve had about the world from the past few years?
+Looking outward, what excites you, and what scares you about our collective future?

 Sue: (08:10)